What We Do

 When he isn’t sketching he is climbing to the top of mountains the world over – and singing in the Oxford Gospel Choir.

-Michael Marshall BA Hons Dip Arch (Plymouth) ARB RIBA
+Darren Riddle BA (Hons) Dip Arch (Kingston) ARB RIBA

 Steve is the office guru on the nuts and bolts of building design.
 He has lots of experience and an excellent knowledge of diverse products, methods and details and is well-versed in addressing all the statutory requirements of Building Control and the complexities of modern service requirements, which now form such a large part of the fabric of a building.
 As project architect he has administered traditional, D&B and open-book management contracts for a whole range of building types.
 Steve runs the healthcare projects in the office, which are the most technically demanding in their need for complex spatial adjacencies and heavy servicing.
 For anything technical, Steve is The Man.